-From My Home page, go to My Law Schools/Applications and select My Active Applications.
+From My Home page, go to Apply, Applications, and then click Active.
 Your active applications will be listed.
 A column at left indicates the current status of an application.
 All saved applications will show a status of In Progress.

 Yes.
 You can edit information from any application with a status of In Progress.
-From the Active Applications list, click the name of the school for the application you wish to change.
-Then click on Application for the application you wish to edit.
+From the Active Applications list, click on View next to the name of the school for the application you wish to change.
+Then click on Application in order to edit that application.
 Remember to save it again when you are finished making changes.
-If the application's status is Shopping Cart, you must first remove the application from the Shopping Cart to return it to Active Applications.
+If the application’s status is Shopping Cart, you must first remove the application from the Shopping Cart to return it to Active Applications.

-You can preview your application at any time by clicking Preview Application (PDF) on the Application Home page.
+You can preview your application at any time by clicking Preview Application (PDF) on the Active Applications page.

 There is a progress bar on both the Active Applications page, under the selected school, and also on the Application Home page that will show you your progress with both a visual guide and a numerical percentage.
 Individual sections that are completed are checkmarked.

 Yes.
 You can delete any application as long as its status is listed as In Progress on the Active Applications page.
-Click Delete under Prepare to Apply.
+Click View next to the name of the application you wish to delete and then click Delete under Prepare to Apply.
 The application will be cleared, and it will no longer appear on the list of Active Applications.
-If letters of recommendation/evaluations are assigned to the application, they must be unassigned before the Delete button is active.
-If the application's status is Shopping Cart, you must first remove the application from the Shopping Cart to change the status back to Saved.
-If the application is marked as Sent, Transmitted, or Completed you cannot delete it.
+If letters of recommendation are assigned to the application, they must be unassigned before the Delete button is active.
+If the application’s status is Shopping Cart, you must first remove the application from the Shopping Cart to change the status back to Saved.
+If the application is marked as Sent, Transmitted, or Completed, you cannot delete it.

 Go to your Shopping Cart, then click the Remove link next to the application.
 Your application is now returned to Active Applications.